ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 ## timestamp

-Converts the first argument 'expr' to type DateTime64(6).
+Converts the first argument 'expr' to type [DateTime64(6)](../../sql-reference/data-types/datetime64.md).
-If the second argument 'expr_time' is provided, it adds the specified time to the converted value.
+If a second argument 'expr_time' is provided, it adds the specified time to the converted value.

 **Syntax**